All of our content is written by humans, not robots. Learn More

 2. Use a strong password: Your password shouldn’t be easy to guess, so avoid using your birthday, anniversary, and spouse’s or children’s names, among other easy-to-guess combinations.
 Read here for more tips on how to create a strong password.

 3. Set your account to private: Unbeknownst to many, Venmo transactions are visible to the public by default.
 To set your account to private, go to Venmo’s Settings, then Privacy, and then select Private.
-That will keep your future transactions away from public eyes.
+That will keep your future transactions away from the public eye.
 For past transactions, on the same page, go to Past Transactions and select Change All To Private.

 4. Lock your Venmo app: You should also lock the app with a PIN to restrict access to it and turn on multi-factor authentication to prevent unauthorized login attempts.